Reduced-gravity aircraft: Other operators

 In late 2004, the Zero Gravity Corporation became the first company in the United States to offer zero-g flights to the general public, using Boeing 727 jets.
 Each flight consists of around 15 parabolas, including simulations of the gravity levels of the Moon and Mars, as well as complete weightlessness.
-This profile allows ZERO-G's clients to enjoy weightlessness with minimal motion discomfort.

 In 2015, Integrated Spaceflight Services, began serving as the research and education integrator of the National Research Council of Canada for the US market, offering comprehensive reduced-gravity services on a modified Falcon 20 aircraft.
 ISS has flown annual microgravity research campaigns to evaluate space suits and other technologies with Project PoSSUM.

 Aurora Aerospace in Oldsmar, Florida offers zero-g flights using a Fuji/Rockwell Commander 700.
 It is also used to simulate the gravity of the Moon and Mars.

 Airsickness

 According to former Reduced Gravity Research Program director John Yaniec, anxiety contributes most to passengers' airsickness.
 The stress on their bodies creates a sense of panic and therefore causes the passenger to vomit.
 Yaniec gives a rough estimate of passengers, that "one third [become] violently ill, the next third moderately ill, and the final third not at all."
-Vomiting is referred to as "ill".
+Vomiting is referred to as being "ill".

 Scopolamine is often used as an antiemetic during reduced-gravity-aircraft training.

 Use in media production

-1995 film Apollo 13 (film) filmed many scenes aboard NASA's KC-135 parabolic aircraft.
+The 1995 film Apollo 13 filmed many scenes aboard NASA's KC-135 parabolic aircraft.

-In 2016, rock group OK Go recorded a music video for their single Upside Down & Inside Out on a reduced-gravity aircraft, which involved acrobatic choreography created specifically for the zero-gravity environment.
+In 2016, rock group OK Go recorded a music video for their single "Upside Down & Inside Out" on a reduced-gravity aircraft, which involved acrobatic choreography created specifically for the zero-gravity environment.

 The adult entertainment production company Private Media Group has filmed a pornographic movie called The Uranus Experiment: Part Two where a zero-gravity intercourse scene was filmed aboard a reduced-gravity aircraft.
 The filming process was particularly difficult from a technical and logistical standpoint.
 Budget constraints allowed for only one 20-second shot, featuring the actors Sylvia Saint and Nick Lang.
-Berth Milton, Jr, president and CEO of Private Media Group, says "You would not want to be afraid of flying, that's for sure!"
+Berth Milton, Jr, president and CEO of Private Media Group, said in 2000 "You would not want to be afraid of flying, that's for sure!"

-The ZERO-G corporation was featured in the MythBusters NASA Moon Landing Conspiracy episode, and flew Adam Savage and Jamie Hyneman on a custom flight path to replicate the moon's gravity.
-This allowed Savage to replicate the footage of Neil Armstrong walking on the moon, disproving claims that the footage was forged.
+The ZERO-G corporation was featured in the MythBusters NASA Moon Landing Conspiracy episode, in which it flew Adam Savage and Jamie Hyneman on a custom flight path to replicate the Moon's gravity.
+This allowed Savage to replicate the footage of Neil Armstrong walking on the Moon, disarming claims that the footage was forged.